LordSentox/umarema/phonology/readme.md

 ![Consonants](https://github.com/LordSentox/umarema/blob/master/phonology/PNG/Umarema%20Consonants.png)
 *Primary consonants of Umarema*

 Umarema doesn't have an excessive amount of consonants, but isn't as bare-bones as a language like Japanese either.
 Most of its consonants come in voiced and voiceless pairs, with a notable exception being /s/, for which there is no equivalent /z/ sound in Umarema.
 It only has a single nasal, the /m/.
-Also unique, is that right now Umarema has three "r's": the trill, the German/French Uvular and the flap — only two the first two are phonemes, however.
+Also unique, is that right now Umarema has three "r's": the trill, the German/French Uvular and the flap — only the first two are phonemes, however.

 #### Vowels ####
 ![Vowels](https://github.com/LordSentox/umarema/blob/master/phonology/PNG/Umarema%20Vowels.png)